Ongoing Sustainability Efforts: Sight

 Some of the solidarity drawings and cards were given to the faculty and children of the schools while the remainder were used to create a permanent gallery on the walls of the interior playgrounds of the refugee schools in Istanbul during our visit.
 This way the children can have a constant reminder that the world has not forgotten them.

-In an effort to engage the international community through the arts, our team is organizing gallery exhibitions to raise awareness of the Syrian Crisis.
+In an effort to engage the international community through the arts, our team organized multiple gallery exhibitions to raise awareness of the Syrian Crisis.
 These galleries act as interactive awareness campaigns using drawings, paintings and installations, as well as documents the Istanbul Medical and Humanitarian Relief trip.
-Our team is in the process of sending exhibition proposals to various international galleries and universities.